MichaelBaldwinII/AsteroidsNeuralNetwork/Readme.md

 The whole thing is done in the Unity game engine.

 --NEW RUN SETUP--
--Num of Input Raycasts = 720 (or greater, I need to fix a bug, just set it to 720 and be happy)
--Num Of Hidden Nodes = 1-99 (I personally set to 99, but it really doesn't change much)
+-Num of Inputs: The number of raycasts to perform/2.
+Please keep above 1.
+Game slows down above 720 due to vector maths.
+-Num Of Hidden Layers: How many distinct layers there are for processing.
+More equals slower calculations but possibly better behaviour.
+-Num Of Hidden Nodes (Per Layer): How many nodes are in each hidden layer.
+More is slower, but "possibly" better behaviour later on.
--Initial Roid Spawn = 10 (How many asteroids to initially spawn at start)
+-Initial Roid Spawn: How many large asteroids are spawned at the start of a new run.
--Min Large Roid Spawn = 3 (Minimum number of large asteroids that must be on screen)
+-Min Large Roid Spawn: Minimum number of large asteroids that must be on screen at any one time.
--Move Speed = 3.0 (speed of the ship, in "units" per second)
+-Move Speed: Speed of the ship, in "units" per second.
--Rotation Speed = 100 (degrees per second the ship can rotate)
+-Rotation Speed: Degrees per second the ship can rotate at.
--Reload Speed = 1.0 (how many seconds must elapse between shots)
+-Reload Speed: How many seconds must elapse between shots.
--Bullet Lifetime = 1.5 (How many seconds the bullets stay "alive")
+-Bullet Lifetime: How many seconds the bullets are allowed to exist.
--Number Per Generation = 25 (How many Neural Networks are simulated each generation)
+-Number Per Generation: How many Neural Networks are simulated each generation.
--Mutation Percentage = 5 (Percentage chance of a single value in a single hidden node (matrix) has to change between generations.
+-Mutation Percentage: Percentage chance of a single value in a single hidden layer has to change between generations.
 Smaller chance increases "refined" behaviours but takes a LOT longer to reach.
-Larger chance can reach maximum potential at a quicker rate but will most likely overshoot the optimal network solution)
+Larger chance can reach maximum potential at a quicker rate but will most likely overshoot the optimal network solution.